eliemichel/LearnWebGPU/next/getting-started/first-color.md

 wgpuRenderPassEncoderRelease(renderPass);
 ```

-Note that we directly end the pass **without issuing** any other command.
-This is because the render pass has a built-in mechanism for **clearing the screen** when it begins, which we will set up through the descriptor.
+In general, we would need to set a specific **render pipeline** to run, but actually for this simple example we directly end the pass **without issuing** any other command: the render pass has a built-in mechanism for **clearing the screen** when it begins, which we will set up through the descriptor.

 ```{lit} C++, Use Render Pass (hidden)
 // Use the render pass here (we do nothing with the render pass for now)